NCIP/psc/documents/models/SC-DomainModel-R2-README.txt

-The release 2 Study Calendar UML domain model contains domain objects that are needed to implement the following use cases:
+The release 2 Study Calendar UML domain model contains domain objects that are needed to implement the use cases listed below.
+Whereever appropriate, these domain objects were derived from the domain objects defined in the BRIDG and CTOM object models.

 1. Create Study: Implementation of this use case would require using the "Study" domain object.
 2. Create New Calendar Template: Implementation of this use case would require using the "Study", "PlannedSchedule", "Epoch", "Arm", Period" and Duration domain    objects.